codenothing/timing.js/README.md

 - **DOM Ready Event**: Time spent waiting for dom ready events to finish

-- **DOM Complete**: Time spent between end of DOMContentLoaded event and "complete" DOM REady state
+- **DOM Complete**: Time spent between end of DOMContentLoaded event and "complete" DOM Ready state

 - **On Load**: Time spent waiting for the onload event to finish